mujeebq7/kodekloud_labs/100  days of DevOps/Day 15 - Setup SSL for Nginx/README.md

-## The task is to setup SSL for Nginx on one of the application server
+## Install Nginx and configure HTTPS using a self-signed certificate.

 ### Description